-KAPT (Key Academic and Pastoral Team) meeting took place throughout the year to identify students who would benefit from targeted subject in-class and out of class interventions - leading to increased focus for departments.
-To ensure that these continue to be effective they have been calendared around the new assessment calendar for 2023-24.
+PP Champions working within core departments provided meeting took place throughout the year to identify students who would benefit from targeted subject inclass and out of class interventions - leading to increased focus in core departments.
 Accelerated reader and ARTi testing within KS3 lessons have resulted in increased reading ages and led to specific targeted interventions for students who have reading ages of below 7 years (Phonics) and morning sessions (Fluency Training) for students who have a reading age under 9 years and 6 months.
 There are after-school weekly sessions for students who have reading ages of above 9 years and 6 months but significantly below chronological age (inference training).
 Buddy Reading sessions are organised for students who are within a few months of their chronological reading age.
 These are delivered by 6th Form students.